-Liabilities have been assessed an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels etc. Both the LGPS and the Discretionary Benefit liabilities have been assessed by Barnett Waddingham Ltd. Actuaries, an independent firm of actuaries.
+Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels etc. Both the LGPS and the Discretionary Benefit liabilities have been assessed by Barnett Waddingham Ltd. Actuaries, an independent firm of actuaries.
 No differentiation has been made between the two schemes in terms of assumptions.
-Estimates for the pension fund are based on the latest full valuation of the scheme at 31 March 2010.
+Estimates for the Nottinghamshire County Council Pension Fund are based on the latest full valuation of the scheme at 31 March 2013.
+The actuary's estimate for the duration of Gedling Borough Council's liabilities is 18 years.

-The principal assumptions used by the actuary are as follows:
+The significant assumptions used by the actuary as at 31 March 2014 are as follows: